Killerbacon34/DiseaseLLM/README.md

 ```bash
   npm run dev
 ```
+Ensure that the reactjs frontend is run on localhost:3000
 ## Step 5: Visit site!
 Open a browser of your choice and enter localhost:3000/ to navigate to the website of the project.